On a class of data-driven mixed-integer programming problems under uncertainty: a distributionally robust approach: Computational study

+We conclude that the baseline DRO approach outperforms Hoeffding bounds whenever the relative gap between sample sizes, $\Delta$, is sufficiently small.
+The obtained results for $\Delta = 0$ are extended in the next paragraph, where the truncated DRO$_1$ and DRO$_2$ methods are examined.

-In this section we assume that the nominal distribution is discretized normal.
-Furthermore, we note that the complexity of the truncated DRO$_1$ approach substantially increases with the increase of the network's size.
-Hence, we focus on comparatively small instances of the shortest path problem with $h = w = 3$.
+\textbf{Truncation of the data.} \looseness-1 In this paragraph we assume that the nominal distribution is discretized normal with the parameters $\mu_a$ uniformly distributed over $[1, d]$ and $\sigma_a = \sigma$ for each $a \in \mathcal{A}$.
+Following our discussion of the truncated DRO$_1$ approach in Section \ref{subsec: benchmark approaches} we consider comparatively small instances of the shortest path problem with $h = w = 3$.